hyunwoongko/lets-kirin/README.md

 ### Description : AI Chatbot that Manage Electric Home Devices ⚡️

-It is a power state based AI Healthcare IoT service that <br>
+It is a service based AI Healthcare IoT that <br>
 utilizes user's power use status / usage pattern / access history <br>
 to improve daily habits and bring momentum to users.